-He asked his teacher: “Why most people’s minds are restless, and only few possess a calm mind?
+He asked his teacher: “Why most people’s minds are restless, and only a few possess a calm mind?
 What can one do to still the mind?”

-The teacher looked at the disciple, smiled and said, “I will tell you a story.”
+The teacher looked at the disciple, smiled, and said, “I will tell you a story.”

 “On one beautiful day, an elephant was standing by the shade of a tree, eating its leaves.
 Suddenly, a small fly came buzzing and landed on the elephant’s ear.
 The elephant stayed calm and continued to eat, not heeding the fly.”

 “The fly flew around the elephant’s ear, buzzing noisily, yet the elephant seemed to be unaffected.
 This bewildered the fly, and it asked, ‘Are you deaf?’

 “Why aren’t you bothered by my buzz?”
 The fly asked.

 “Why are you so restless and noisy?
 Why can’t you stay still just for a few moments?”
 Asked the elephant, and peacefully continued eating the leaves.

 The fly answered, “Everything I see, hear, and feel attracts my attention, and all noises and movements around me affect my behavior.”

 “What is your secret?
 How can you stay so calm and still while I am buzzing in your ear?”